 If you own a SAORI loom and have no idea how to warp it, you are not alone.

-It is common for people to purchase a SAORI loom spontaneous, either online or at a fiber/weaving event.
 While SAORI looms are easy to weave on, the process of warping requires technical skills that are most effectively obtained through hands-on, in-person instruction.

 Warping intensives offered at Weaving Arts Austin are designed to strengthen the artists' technical skill set.
 Whether you are making your first warp, need help troubleshooting your loom, or want to learn advanced warping techniques, you will benefit from a warping intensive.

-Our warping intensives are designed to empower the artist.
 We teach to the person, not the equipment.
 We encourage creativity and independence, not reliance.
 Students will learn how to warp in a manner that creates a strong foundation from which to grow, both technically and creatively.